arx-research/ers-scripts/README.md

 ```
 {
     "name": .ers name for the project
-    "chipDataLocation": local path to the chipData enrollment files (created after each successful addManufacturerEnrollment and saved in task_outputs/chipData/chipData.json),
-    "manufacturerValidationLocation": local path to the folder containing manufacturerValidation data (this is auto-saved locally in task_outputs/addManufacturerEnrollment/),
     "tokenUriRoot": tokenUri root for chips in the project,
     "lockinPeriod": lockinPeriod in seconds,
     "serviceId": Primary service ID for the project,